UFC Fight Night: Maia vs LaFlare: Predictions & Analysis

 A few statistical edges stand out.
 Oliveira throws significantly more leather — a 0.7 sig. strike per minute gap.
 Oliveira is far more active with takedowns, averaging 0.0 more per 15 minutes.
 Oliveira has tighter striking defense, making opponents miss more often.

-**The Pick: Christos Giagos over Jorge de Oliveira.** The model is firm on this one: Giagos at 75%.
+The Pick: Christos Giagos over Jorge de Oliveira.
+The model is firm on this one: Giagos at 80%.
+Notably, the betting market has Giagos at 64% implied while our model sees 80% — a 15-point disagreement that could signal value.

 Fredy Serrano vs Bentley Syler

-There's a real Elo separation here: Serrano at 984 versus Syler at 873.
-That 112-point gap typically reflects a meaningful difference in recent quality of competition and results.
+There's a real Elo separation here: Serrano at 931 versus Syler at 809.
+That 122-point gap typically reflects a meaningful difference in recent quality of competition and results.

 A few statistical edges stand out.
 Syler throws significantly more leather — a 0.0 sig. strike per minute gap.
 Syler is far more active with takedowns, averaging 0.0 more per 15 minutes.
 Syler has tighter striking defense, making opponents miss more often.